Gopisankar-G/GitHub-Recommender-System-using-Python/README.md

 # GitHub-Recommender-System-using-Python
+By using this recommending system,we analyze user similarity and recommend repositories to users using the concept of bipartite graphs.
+In our project, there are two sets of nodes(Projects or Repositories and Users).
+By finding similar projects and similarity score between given users, we recommend repositories to users.
 # Dataset
  --> Our data set is in the form of adjacency list, whereas the first word is the head node and the following nodes are the neighbours of first node.
  --> The word begins with ‘u’ is considered as users in our project and word begin with ‘p’ is considered as projects or repositories in our project.